Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

 * <a id="secret-access-key"></a>

-  The _secret access key_ (or _secret key)_ is the private component of an S3 access key pair.
-The client uses the secret access key to sign requests and the server uses the secret access key to validate request signatures.
+  The _secret access key_ (or _secret key_) is the private component of an S3 access key pair.
+The client uses the secret access key to sign requests.
+The server uses the secret access key to validate request signatures.

 {{site.data.alerts.important}}
 <ul>